 The CFPB has not yet published any rules on credit reporting, but it is already making the system work better for consumers in a number of ways.
 Early in 2014 the CFPB urged big banks and credit card companies to offer free credit scores for consumers on their monthly statements.
-This action would protect consumers from identity theft by arming them with more information, and would also save consumers millions of dollars by removing the incentive many have to sign up for over-priced subscription credit score monitoring products.
-One company, Discover Bank, has implemented this practice.
-The CFPB is also working with the biggest credit card companies on a voluntary program to make the 'real' credit scores-the scores actually used by lenders-available for no charge to their customers on monthly statements.
+This action would help protect consumers from identity theft by arming them with

-The CFPB is looking at medical debt, a burden held by tens of millions of Americans which can be quite different from other forms of debt.
+The CFPB is looking at medical debt, a burden held by tens of millions of Americans and which can be quite different from other forms of debt since it is often arises unexpectedly and is frequently paid for (eventually) in whole or in part by medical insurance.
 The agency's 2014 report on medical debt found that 1 in 5 consumers (or 43 million people) have negative marks on their credit reports from medical debt, and that medical debt makes up over half of debt collection items on credit reports.
 Along with releasing the report, the CFPB announced that it will be requiring the major credit reporting agencies to provide regular accuracy reports as a part of ongoing examinations.

-The CFPB is also impacting how credit bureaus address consumer complaints.
+The CFPB is also influencing how credit bureaus address consumer complaints.
 The agency has been able to convince the "big three" credit bureaus, which function as gatekeepers to financial and employment opportunity, to improve complaint reinvestigations by improving the transfer of paperwork between consumers and creditors investigating disputes.
 Previously, credit bureau employees had converted consumer documents into a two-digit code referencing their problems.
-Supporting documents as well as the substance of the complaint often get lost in the shuffle.
+Supporting documents as well as the substance of the complaint often got lost in the shuffle.
 Now, a CFPB bulletin has clarified that furnishers must review all relevant information provided with the disputes, including documents submitted by consumers.